 – You can spread the word about the awards or get together with other bloggers and go in together to award a prize (some of our prize awarders are other homeschool bloggers just like you… one year Sprittibee’s AUNT offered a prize she made herself)

 You don’t have to have 20 prizes to participate.
 You can offer only ONE prize to ONE category winner if you want.
 It is all up to you.

 Make sure to read through the descriptions carefully for each category and give us ALL the information required (if you nominate someone in the methods category, you MUST tell us what homeschooling method the blog advocates).
-Be taking notes as you surf the web from now until nominations begin and make a list of your favorite blogs that fit these descriptions below.
-You’ll be able to nominate them together – all in one comment – when we open nominations on October 10th!
+Hopefully you took notes as you surfed the web and you can begin to nominate 20 of your favorite blogs that fit these descriptions below.
+You can nominate them together – all in one comment – on our nominations page!

 1. Best Homeschool Mom Blog

 Everyone is the best homeschool mom for their own children.
 With thousands of homeschool bloggers out there, please know that there will only be one winner online – but EACH OF US are winners in our own homes.
 If there’s a blogging mom out there that has been a particularly good example to you and you want to let her know… consider her for this nomination!
 [Her blog does not have to be exclusively about motherhood or homeschooling.]

 We love to hear what dad has to say.
 Especially if he includes homeschool posts off and on.
 [Blog doesn’t have to be exclusively about homeschooling.]

 Here’s your chance to nominate a gorgeous blog design and give a code-and-design savvy blogger a pat on the back for her talent (or give her hired web designer some credit!).

 This blogger has photographic talent and makes her posts pop with eye-candy.
 We want to thank those of you who post pictures and graphics that inspire us!
 The winner of this category will be one that takes her own photos – not someone who only uses stock images.